oroinc/documentation/user_guide/sales_processes_workflow.rst

 - Go to the *Sales --> Sales Processes* page

-- Click :kbd:`Start From Lead` button
+- Click :guilabel:`Start From Lead` button

 - Fill in the General information.
   All the four fields are mandatory and **must** be defined: